bsmith89/longev-mgen/doc/submission.md

 system in _B. thetaiotaomicron_, as well as its homolog in _B. ovatus_.
-It is an apparent subcluster of the larger family defined by K21557, and in many cases is encoded directly upstream of _susC_ in putative PULs which consider likely to have affinity for alpha-glucans.
+It is an apparent subcluster of the larger family defined by K21557, and in many cases is encoded directly upstream of _susC_ in putative PULs that are considered likely to have affinity for alpha-glucans.
 In B1-A and B1-B, two of the
 three putative starch PULs encode a member of Opf01144, and it is similarly located in PULs with starch-active CBM and GH domains in B2